nanujogi/adding-calendar-event-from-plist/README.md

 - Will add calendar event reading subject, name, dob (dd-mm-yyyy)
 - Will also set the repeat event every year using EKRecurrenceFrequency.
 - Start date is read from dob & time is added manually 10.10 am
-- End date is read from dob & time is set 30
+- End date is read from dob & time is set 25 minutes ahead of start date.
 - Sets an alaram 1 minute before.

 Cheers.